Canonical Founder Criticizes Free Software Developers Who 'Hate On Whatever's Mainstream'

 Umm No (Score:5, Insightful)

-Wayland was the "main stream" (Score:3, Insightful)
+Wayland was the "main stream" (Score:4, Insightful)

 Why does Canonical hate the main stream, and tend to roll their own instead?
 Wayland, Unity, Upstart